14.8. Random and Direct Access

 ostream& seekp(streampos pos);

-istream& seekg(streampos off, ios::seekdir loc);
+istream& seekg(streampos off, seekdir loc);

 Moves the "get" or "put" stream position to a location relative to one of three file locations.
-The offset, off, is the number of bytes added to or subtracted from the specified location, loc, as denoted by one of the symbolic constants:
+The offset, off, is the number of bytes added to or subtracted from the specified location, loc, is denoted by one of the symbolic constants:

 • ios::beg beginning of the file; off must be ≥ 0

-• ios::cur current position in the file; see note
+• ios::cur current position in the file

-• ios::end end of the file; see note
+• ios::end end of the file

-ostream& seekp(streampos off, ios::seekdir loc);
+ostream& seekp(streampos off, seekdir loc);

 streampos tellg();